 Advanced Healthcare for Women

 We’re excited to announce the expansion of our women’s services in a new location at College Station Hospital: The Brazos Valley Pavilion for Women.
-By moving our women’s and pediatrics services exclusively to this location, we are able to provide the latest medical resources, including our OB Hospitalist program, gynecology services, 24/7 anesthesiologists, a Level II Neonatal Intensive Care Unit (NICU) and a partnership with Texas Children’s Hospital neonatologists that allows us to care for more babies locally when they need a higher level of care or specialized treatment.
+By moving our women’s and pediatrics services exclusively to this location, we are able to provide the latest medical resources, including our OB Hospitalist program, gynecology services, 24/7 anesthesiologists, a Level II Neonatal Intensive Care Unit (NICU) and a partnership with Texas Children’s Hospital that allows us to care for more babies locally when they need a higher level of care or specialized treatment.
 We offer solid science — wrapped in warmth, compassion, and love.
 Perfectly designed for women and their babies.

-All labor and delivery, postpartum, neonatal, pediatric inpatient services, and women’s services will be moving from St. Joseph Regional Hospital in Bryan to the new Brazos Valley Pavilion at College Station Hospital.
+All labor and delivery, postpartum, neonatal, pediatric inpatient services, and women’s services have moved from St. Joseph Regional Hospital in Bryan to the new Brazos Valley Pavilion at College Station Hospital.
 Our current patients will be able to continue to see their same physicians at this new location.
 With more room and more resources, this expansion into The Brazos Valley Pavilion means the most innovative care will not only be the most experienced in the region, it also offers the most access close to home.

 - OB Hospitalist Program (24/7 OB physicians in house)